kkrohrer/CDC2025/md.md

    - The number of songs in a system should be equivalent to the number of planets in the host system, production notes, playlist cues anchored in actual releases.
 4. **Data Confidence**
    - List any missing or borderline inputs.
 If fields are absent, state “not provided” and explain the fallback used.
+5. **Kid Summary**
+   - Summmarize the planet's info in a way for children to understand.

 STYLE RULES
 - Concise, energetic tone.